Merchants Transportation Company: Course of business

-The company was an early rival of the West Pass Transportation Company in competition for business along the route that ran from Tacoma to Seattle along a strait the west side of Vashon Island which was called the West Pass or Colvos Passage.
-This was called the West Pass route.
+The company was an early rival of the West Pass Transportation Company in competition for business along the route that ran from Tacoma to Seattle along a strait on the west side of Vashon Island, which was called the West Pass or Colvos Passage.
+This came of that particular route is the West Pass route.

 Labor unrest

 In 1907 a union movement was growing among the crews of Puget Sound steam vessels, particularly among the engineers, who had formed the Marine Engineers Beneficial Organization.
 The shipping companies had scheduled a pay decrease to go into effect on January 10, 1907.
 The engineering association determined to fight this, and threatened to strike.
 In response, the shipping companies formed a formal association to negotiate with the engineers.
 F.H.
-Marvin was the delegate from the Merchants Transportation Company, and was on the board of the directors of the company association and also on the committee to negotiate with the engineers.
+Marvin was the delegate from the Merchants Transportation Company, and was on the board of the directors of the company association as well as the committee to negotiate with the engineers.
 Two days before the strike was to go into effect, an agreement was reached with the engineers to receive a 10% raise rather than a pay cut.